-We have all heard about the dangers of hydrogen induced cracking.
-Hydrogen induced cracking, or cold cracking, is caused when three conditions are present.
+One of the dangers we should be aware of when welding high strength steels or even thick sections of low carbon steel is hydrogen induced cracking.
+Hydrogen induced cracking, also called hydrogen assisted cracking and cold cracking, is caused when three conditions are present.
 First, we need a susceptible microstructure (base material related).
 Second, we need a high level of restraint (design related).
 And third, we need a threshold level of hydrogen (fabrication related).
 Most often we can’t do anything about the first two, but we can always ensure we follow low hydrogen welding practices.

 This starts with the use of low hydrogen electrodes.
-It is important to know that a low hydrogen electrode is only so if used and kept (stored) properly.
+It is important to know that a low hydrogen electrode is only “low hydrogen” if it is used and kept (stored) properly.

-Low hydrogen stick electrodes come in hermetically sealed cans to prevent moisture pick up.
-However, once the package is open the coating can be above permissible levels of moisture within a few hours.
-The rate of moisture pickup depends on several factors including but not limited to relative humidity, electrode coating characteristics, and storage locations.
+Low hydrogen SMAW (stick) electrodes come in hermetically sealed cans to prevent moisture pick up.
+However, once the package is open the coating will begin to pick up moisture from the atmosphere and reach levels of hydrogen above permissible limits within a few hours.
+The rate of moisture pickup depends on several factors including, but not limited to relative humidity, electrode coating characteristics, and storage locations.

 There are several reasons why you want to keep the moisture level below the maximum limit.
-The main three are:
+The main four are: